 Brought fifteen suits in federal courts to enjoin misuse of D&B's Credit Reference Book and database of business information.
 All resulted in injunction in favor of client.

-Assisted in ten-week trial in defense of antitrust claims, secured defense verdict, won copyright counterclaim.
+Assisted in ten-week trial in defense of antitrust claims, secured defense verdict, and won copyright counterclaim.
 Case described in The Trial lawyers, St. Martin's Press, 1988, pp.1-40.

 Trial counsel in litigation involving potential sale of trade secrets by Miles scientists to Taiwan.
 Summary judgment granted for client.